How to Extract Data from PDF in C#

 Line 11 uses the ExtractAllImages method to extract all the embedded images from the PDF document.

 IronPDF can also extract content from specific PDF pages.
-The remaining lines of code in the example above demonstrate how we can use the ExtractTextFromPage and ExtractImagesFromPage methods to fetch the text and images from a subset of pages.
+The remaining lines of code in the example above demonstrate how to use the ExtractTextFromPage and ExtractImagesFromPage methods to fetch the text and images from a subset of pages.
 Both methods accept an integer argument that represents the zero-based index of the desired page.

 Conclusion

 IronPDF is completely free for development.
-While payment is needed for commercial use, you can access the 30-day free trial for production without any payment.
+While payment is needed for commercial use, you can access the free trial for production without any payment.

 Purchase the full suite of Iron Software's document libraries for the price of two ironPDF Lite Licenses.